kyverno/website/content/en/docs/Community/_index.md

 ### Get in touch

-If you are unable to attend a community meeting, feel free to reachout anytime on the [#kyverno slack channel](https://app.slack.com/client/T09NY5SBT/CLGR9BJU9) or [mailing list](https://groups.google.com/g/kyverno).
+If you are unable to attend a community meeting, feel free to reach out anytime on the [#kyverno Slack channel](https://app.slack.com/client/T09NY5SBT/CLGR9BJU9) or [mailing list](https://groups.google.com/g/kyverno).
 We love hearing from our community!

 ### Contributing

 Thanks for your interest in contributing!
 We welcome all types of contributions and encourage you to read our [contribution guidelines](https://github.com/kyverno/kyverno/blob/main/CONTRIBUTING.md) for next steps.